make-software/lottery-demo-dapp/smart-contract/lottery/README.md

 1. The contract owner deploys the contract and creates the first lottery round.
 2. Users can then check the ticket price using `ticket_price()`.
 3. To participate, a user calls `play_lottery()` while attaching the required amount (ticket price) in Casper tokens (CSPR).
-4. Upon calling `play_lottery()`, the user receives an NFT representing their lottery entry.
-5. **Note:** Whether the user is a winner is immediately determined based on a pseudo-random number generation mechanism (for demo purposes only).
+4. **Note:** Whether the user is a winner is immediately determined based on a pseudo-random number generation mechanism (for demo purposes only).
 This mechanism is not suitable for production use.
-6. Winners receive their prizes automatically (jackpot or consolation prize) based on the outcome.
+5. Winners receive their prizes automatically (jackpot or consolation prize) based on the outcome.

 ## Deployment Addresses